Management’s Discussion and Analysis of Financial Condition and Results of Operations

 The Company’s 2020 plans also include obtaining the local permits for Dayton, expanding Dayton’s current resource and continuing southerly into Spring Valley with incremental exploration programs that include exploration and definition drilling of targets identified by geophysical surveys, surface mapping, prior drilling and deeper geological interpretations that all lead to publishing an updated, NI 43-101 compliant, mineral resource estimate for the Dayton.

-For 2020, the Company's plans also include advancing the investment in and the commercialization of MCU's mercury remediation processing technologies.
+For 2020, the Company’s plans include advancing the investment in and the commercialization of MCU’s mercury remediation processing technologies.
 The Company expects to close on the MCU transactions during the second and third quarters of 2020.
-Oro has commenced manufacturing the 2-to-25 ton per hour mercury recovery plant and recently completed the critical "reverse-helix spiral concentrator" component of the system.
-The mercury remediation system includes a 200 gallon-per-minute dissolved air flotation ("DAF") water treatment plant and a fully operational, mercury-specific metallurgical laboratory.
-The entire system will be mounted on three separate trailers and will be set up on the Company's fully contained, double-lined processing area during the fourth quarter with the first equipment delivered to the processing site during March 2020.
-During the first quarter of 2020, MCU identified sample locations within the Carson River Mercury Superfund Site ("CRMSS") that are currently being sampled per an EPA-approved and updated Sampling and Analysis Plan ("SAP").
-Once suitable sites have been identified, bulk samples will be extracted and transported to the MCU mercury remediation system located at the Company's American Flat processing facility.
+Oro has nearly completed the manufacture of the 25 ton per hour mercury recovery plant and recently completed the critical “reverse-helix spiral concentrator” component of the system.
+The mercury remediation system includes a 200 gallon-per-minute dissolved air flotation (“DAF”) water treatment plant and a fully operational, mercury-specific metallurgical laboratory.
+The entire trailer-mounted system will be set up on the Company’s fully contained, double-lined processing area during the second quarter with the next equipment delivery to the processing site scheduled during May 2020.

 MCU plans to commence trial operations in the second quarter of 2020, at the Company’s American Flat processing facility, to validate and fine-tune the mercury extraction and remediation process, with the objective of reclaiming and remediating the Company’s existing properties within the Carson River Mercury Superfund Site (“CRMSS”), enhancing the values of, and evaluating the potential economic feasibilities for, these properties and creating new global growth opportunities in mercury remediation by demonstrating MCU’s technological and operational effectiveness, efficiency, and feasibility.